 Most of us determine at the end of December that we’ll be in the gym every week come January.
 Next thing we know, it’s March and we haven’t met our workout goal for a month.

-Here are the 3 of the most helpful lessons from this one:
+Here are the 3 most helpful lessons from this one:

 - Only focus on the most important goals that will have the biggest impact.